-It is the policy of this school district that bullying of students by other students, personnel, or the public will not be tolerated.
+BULLYING- It is District policy that bullying of students by other students, personnel, or the public will not be tolerated.
 Students are expected to be civil, polite, and fully engaged in the learning process.
 Students who act inappropriately are not fully engaged in the learning process.
-This policy is in effect while the students are on school grounds, in school vehicles, at designated bus stops, at school-sponsored activities, or at school-sanctioned events, and while away from school grounds if the misconduct directly affects the good order, efficient management, and welfare of the school district.
-Bullying of students by electronic communication is prohibited whether or not such communication originated at school or with school equipment, if the communication is specifically directed at students or school personnel and concerns harassment, intimidation, or bullying at school.
-The school district is not required to provide educational services in the regular school setting to any student who has been removed from a public school or private school in Oklahoma or another state by administrative or judicial process for an act of using electronic communication with the intent to terrify, intimidate or harass, or threaten to inflict injury or physical harm to faculty or students.
+This policy will be in effect while the students are on school grounds, in school vehicles, at designated bus stops, at school sponsored activities, or at school sanctioned events, and while away from school grounds where the misconduct directly affects the order, management, welfare, and learning environment of the school district.
+Bullying of students by electronic communication is prohibited whether or not such communication originated at school or with school equipment, if the communication is specifically directed at students or school personnel and concerns harassment, intimidation or bullying at school.
+In administering discipline, consideration will be given to alternative methods of punishment to ensure that the most effective discipline is administered in each case.
+In all disciplinary action, teachers and administrators will be mindful of the fact that they are dealing with individual personalities.
+The faculty may consider consultation with parents to determine the most effective disciplinary measure.
+After the investigation, some methods of discipline which may be considered, include, but are not limited to: Student/Parent conference, In-school suspension, detention, referral to counselor, behavioral contract, suspension.